Robust angle-based transfer learning in high dimensions: Introduction

 When borrowing information from external sources, a major challenge is to account for the potential data heterogeneity.
 The external data may likely be collected from a different population with diverse characteristics \citep{chen2020propensity} or be historical data where the variable definitions and measures may change over time \citep{mansukhani2019effect, mitchell2021polygenic}.
 Many data integration methods are proposed to leverage potentially shared information across populations while addressing data heterogeneity.
-For example, some methods are based on re-weighting or re-sampling the source data such that they are more similar to the target \citep{huang2006correcting, pan2010domain, long2013transfer}; some methods assume there is a unique lower dimensional representation of features across populations, which can be transferred from the source to the target \citep{tzeng2014deep, ganin2015unsupervised, sun2016deep}; some methods propose to use the target data to calibrate the source models \citep{girshick2014rich,li2020transfer,gu2022transRF}.
-The performance of many of the aforementioned methods largely depends on whether the underlying assumptions regarding the similarity between the source and the target populations hold, which is usually unknown in practice.
+For example, some methods are based on re-weighting or re-sampling the source data such that they are more similar to the target \citep{huang2006correcting, pan2010domain, long2013transfer}; some methods assume there is a unique lower dimensional representation of features across populations, which can be transferred from the source to the target \citep{tzeng2014deep, ganin2015unsupervised, sun2016deep}; some methods propose to use the target data to calibrate the source models \citep{girshick2014rich,li2020transfer,gu2022transRF}. {In situations where no data from the target population is available, methods have been proposed to combine source models aiming for distributional robustness by optimizing for the worst-case performance, assuming the target population can be represented as either a single source or a mixture of source populations \citep{maximin,wang2023distributionally}.} The performance of many of the aforementioned methods largely depends on whether the underlying assumptions regarding the similarity between the source and the target populations hold, which is usually unknown in practice.
 Therefore, it is desired to develop methods that can be adaptive to the underlying data heterogeneity or at least prevent the case where incorporating the source information leads to worse model performance than not including it, known as the ``negative transfer" phenomenon \citep{weiss2016survey}.